Average Health Insurance Cost in 2025

 Find Cheap Health Insurance Quotes in Your Area

-Including Oregon, 35 states saw their average rates increase between 2023 and 2024.
+Including Vermont, 42 states saw their average rates increase between 2024 and 2025.

-Rates dropped the most in South Dakota and Arizona, where they fell by 10% and 9%, respectively.
-Overall, 12 states experienced a decrease in health insurance rates.
+Rates dropped the most in Iowa and South Dakota, falling by 7% and 4%, respectively.
+Overall, six states experienced a decrease in health insurance rates.

 Why is the cost of health insurance going up?